PERMANENT SUPPORTIVE HOUSING

 Permanent supportive housing provides affordable housing paired with supportive services to ensure people experiencing chronic homelessness obtain and retain housing and have the opportunity to work towards their own life goals.

 Under the "Housing First" model, our permanent supportive housing is provided without preconditions such as employment/income, sobriety, or medication compliance.
 Housing First recognizes the fundamental need of housing for all people, regardless of barriers, and believes that providing the stability of housing first, and then surrounding tenants with appropriate supports, is the best way to help people work towards personal goals and improve their quality of life.

 - Individuals sign a lease and enjoy the same rights and obligations of tenancy as their neighbors.

 - Tenants pay no more than 30% of their income towards rent plus basic utilities.
 A rental subsidy is provided by various funding sources.

 - Service participation is voluntary and not required in order to maintain housing.

 - Examples of supports are obtaining income through employment or benefits, connecting to healthcare, and recreational activities.

 - Referrals come from Coordinated Entry.
-Individuals must call 2-1-1 to determine the eligibility for applying for any housing program in the Charlotte/Mecklenburg area.
+Individuals must call 2-1-1 to determine their eligibility for applying to any housing program in the Charlotte/Mecklenburg area.

 - Must be an unaccompanied and documented individual, 18 years of age or older.